Psychotherapy in Southsea, Portsmouth and Online

 Psychotherapist in Southsea & Online | Sarah Adele

 People come to therapy for many different reasons.
-Sometimes there is a clear difficulty — anxiety, low mood, or problems in relationships.
-At other times, it’s harder to pinpoint.
-There may be a sense of unease, disconnection, or feeling stuck in ways that don’t quite make sense
+Sometimes the difficulty is clear — anxiety, low mood, or challenges in relationships or at work.
+Other times, it’s less obvious.
+You may just be noticing a sense of unease that’s hard to name.

 You might recognise yourself in some of the following: